codeneuro/neurofinder/README.md

     "description": "description of your algorithm"
 }
 ```
-The file `run.py` should contain a function `run` that accepts as input a Thunder `Images` object and returns a `SourceModel`, and uses Thunder's Source Extraction API to implement the algorithm.
-The API emphasizes flexibility and modulartiy, allowing for a variety of algorithms.
+The file `run.py` should contain a function `run` that accepts as input an `Images` object and an `info` dictionary, and returns a `SourceModel` (these classes are from [Thunder](http://thunder-project.org)'s Source Extraction API).
 See the existing folder `neurofinder/submissions/example-user-example-algorithm/` for an example submission.

 Jobs will be automatically run every few days on a dynamically-deployed Spark cluster, so be patient with your submissions.
 You will be notified of job status via comments on your pull request.

 ## data sets
-Data sets for evaluating algorithms have been kindly provided by the following individuals and labs:
+Data sets for evaluating algorithms have been generously provided by the following individuals and labs:
 - Simon Peron & Karel Svoboda / Janelia Research Campus
 - Adam Packer, Lloyd Russell & Michael Hausser / UCL
 - Jeff Zaremba, Patrick Kaifosh & Attila Losonczy / Columbia
 - Nicholas Sofroniew & Karel Svoboda / Janelia Research Campus
 - Philipp Bethge and Fritjof Helmchen / University of Zurich (in preparation)

-All data hosted on Amazon S3 and training availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org)
+All data hosted on Amazon S3 and training data availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org).

 ## environment
 All jobs will be run on an Amazon EC2 cluster in a standardized environment.
 Our notebooks service uses Docker containers to deploy an interactive version of this same environment running in Jupyter notebooks.
 This is useful for testing and developing algorithms, but is currently limited to only one node.